Tower Hill Botanic Garden is located at 11 French Drive in Boylston, Mass.

 Visitation at public gardens is up across the United States, and here at Tower Hill Botanic Garden we are grateful so many people are excited about getting closer to nature and plants.
-At our 30-year-old botanic garden in Boylston, Mass., we’ve seen admission grow from about 80,000 in 2013 to roughly 143,000 in 2017.
+At our 30+ year old botanic garden in Boylston, Mass., we’ve seen admission grow from about 80,000 in 2013 to more than 150,000 in 2018.
 This kind of interest presents wonderful opportunities and as well as some challenges we can solve together.

 Why are so many people from all over the region heading to Tower Hill in record breaking numbers?
 Perhaps in this technology driven world, more people are looking for an escape from their office environment and their computers to recharge outdoors.
 While some people prefer a natural woodland walk, others like a more formal garden experience: Tower Hill has both.
 Tower Hill has also grown its education program, offering classes, talks, and workshops for all ages.
 We’ve added special events – like the fascinating Carnivorous Plant Show and the popular Botanical Tattoo Weekend – that encourage all walks of life, in addition to longtime gardeners, to experience what Tower Hill has to offer.